deniz-simsek/deniz-simsek/README.md

 # About Me

-I am a fourth year PhD candidate in Operations Management at the Kellogg School of Management, Northwestern University, where I am advised by Professor Achal Bassamboo.
+I am a fourth year Ph.D. candidate in Operations Management at the Kellogg School of Management, Northwestern University, where I am advised by Professor Achal Bassamboo.

 ## Running locally